 A total scale and seven sub-scales are calculated by adding up the item values.
 All 95 items are included in the overall factor.
 12 items are not assigned to any subscale.
 Due to the differently extensive subscales (6-19 items), mean values are formed and the percentile ranks are shown.
 In addition, the overall well-being (0-100 %) is shown.
-The answers on the supplementary scale are at the end of the evaluation.
+The answers on the supplementary scale are at the end of the scoring.

 The use of the mean value has become established in scientific projects.

-Download: BSL-95 Evaluation as PDF file.
+Download: BSL-95 Scoring as PDF file.

 On the five-point Likert scale, a point value of 0 corresponds to not at all, 1 a little, 2 rather, 3 much und 4 very strong.